 - Treat your other health conditions, especially if you have high blood pressure, high cholesterol and diabetes

 The main takeaway?
-A person’s lifestyle plays a huge role in increasing or reducing their risk, explained Dr. Suzanne Steinbaum, a cardiologist at The Mount Sinai Hospital and a volunteer medical expert for American Heart Association’s Go Red for Women.
+A person’s lifestyle plays a huge role in increasing or reducing their risk, explained Dr. Suzanne Steinbaum, a New York City-based cardiologist.

 “All of these different components are really what leads to heart disease.
 This is all driven by lifestyle.
 In my mind, that’s very empowering because you get to actually change the outcome of your life based on how you live daily,” said Steinbaum, who serves as a national spokesperson for the American Heart Association.